 But I assured them that location-independent work does NOT mean employees massively quit the company.
 But it is a fact that the relationship between employers and employees has been shifting over the past decade.
 The knowledge that the information worker brings to a company changes its hiring power.
 But I see many organizations embracing the location independence of their teams, sometimes encouraging them to investigate the nomadic lifestyle.

 And not all employees are willing or ready not to have a water cooler, an office to go to, and some structure and routine.
 It feels like we’re heading to a world where location-independence will become ever more present, while many organizations still maintain facilities where the employees can come “home” and feel part of the culture.

 When seeking to understand what are digital nomads, we must look at the way they work, not the relation they have with their employer/client as the determining factor.

 Fear of change – or strategy?

-Employers have the impression that they have more difficulties to manage these remote workers.
+Employers have the impression that they have more difficulties managing these remote workers.
 Some organizations keep on building locations in traffic-congested areas where they force knowledge workers to be there all at the same time at the same place.
 And for some employers and managers, this seems to be the working recipe.
-Others seem to struggle with the idea to manage the output (value) of the peope they work with, rather than the input (the time they spend at their desk, doing ‘something’).
+Others seem to struggle with the idea to manage the output (value) of the people they work with, rather than the input (the time they spend at their desk, doing ‘something’).
 We’re interviewing managers and business owners to get a better vision on what makes them decide (not) to embrace remote work.
-And both camps seem to have very rigid ideas on why their approach creates most value.
+And both camps seem to have very rigid ideas on why their approach creates the most value.